 Use Unity's Cloud Save service to save persistent player data (such as game progress) from a game into the cloud, making it independent of device.
 Because it's cloud-based, players can access their data anywhere and across devices, mitigating data loss when a player changes devices or re-installs a game.

-The Unity Dashboard provides an easy-to-use interface to manage your Unity Gaming Services, including Analytics, Game Overrides, and Cloud Content Delivery.
+The Unity Cloud Dashboard provides an easy-to-use interface to manage your Unity Gaming Services, including Analytics, Game Overrides, and Cloud Content Delivery.

 Unity’s Economy service provides a way to create, manage and publish an economy system to be used in your game.
 Includes Currency, Inventory Item, Configuration, and Publication.